 - What would you recommend to someone who wants to follow your steps?
 Which kind of training or studies is necessary?
 Would an investment be needed in the first place?
 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid in order to succeed.

 Honestly – just work hard.
 Work in multiple jobs at the same time.
-When I first started out travelling, I worked 5 days a week selling ice cream, 2 nights a week in a busy hotel and 2 nights a week in a local supermarket.
+When I first started out traveling, I worked 5 days a week selling ice cream, 2 nights a week in a busy hotel and 2 nights a week in a local supermarket.
 6 months of doing that and I’d saved a lot!
 In terms of other things – a degree is a nice thing to have because people are more likely to employ you.
 Experience working in customer service is also important as these types of jobs are all over the world – especially bars and shops.
 So get some experience before you set out on the road.
 Another thing is don’t buy things you don’t need like beds, TVs, wardrobes etc. Travellers never buy or own these types of things.
 I’d save the money hard and then book a ticket onto the next destination.
 Of course investment and starting with money is necessary but you’ll get that through working hard.
 3 pieces of advice?:

 - Work hard

-- Do a bit of research (visas, injections, job opportunities etc.)
+- Do a bit of research (visas, injections, job opportunities, etc.)

-- Book a one way ticket and see where it takes you from there
+- Book a one-way ticket and see where it takes you from there

 I don’t have a set routine but I’ll tell you what a perfect day would be, with my girlfriend:

-7am – wake up and have a coffee while I check my emails and travel blog etc.
+7am – wake up and have a coffee while I check my emails and travel blog, etc.

 8am – breakfast